agracyk2/Ricci-flow-guided-autoencoders-for-dynamics/README.md

 Burger's equation: https://github.com/sachabinder/Burgers_equation_simulation/tree/main

-Generally, in the future, we will provide the datasets used in the experiments; however, these files are quite large (and GitHub does not like that).
+*Updated 2/1/24*.
+Generally, we will provide the datasets used in the experiments; however, these files are quite large (and GitHub does not like that), so we will work towards that.